spiral/docs/application/startup.md

 First of all we defining helper constant 'SPIRAL_INITIAL_TIME' used by spiral Profiler module to correclty display application benchmarking.
 Secondly spiral will force internal encdoing to `UTF-8`, due spiral support multiple languages and databases this is required step.

-Due spiral application requires few directory names to be defined, we can use current project root (`__DIR__`) to defined our primary directory and make sure this is our working directory.
+Due spiral application requires few directory names to be defined, we can use current project root (`__DIR__`) to define our primary directory and make sure this is our working directory.
 Right after that we can connect Composer autoloading.

 The last, but the most imporant step is to create global container used by helpers and trais and pre-load some application components.
 All of this operations